cbrueck/nprm-gui/README.md

 Update (2020-01-04):

 The new NPRM-gui python script is online.
 It's an experimantal Version! (not fully tested yet).
-USB-Connection should be automatically detected in this Version.
+USB-Connection should be automatically detected in this version.
 Still no support for telnet connections in the script.

 Update (2020-01-03):